dlwls5201/MyAndroidArchitecture/README.md

 ## BasicSample

-This is the baseSample using github api http://api.randomuser.me/?results=10 that api provide 10 random github user.
+This is the baseSample using github api <br>
+http://api.randomuser.me/?results=10 that api provide 10 random github user.

 I make the recycler view using this api and also you can click like button in DetailView Like event effect MainActivity using RxEvent Bus